-Dan’s focus is working with live musicians and organic elements combined with modern synthesis to create evocative musical underscore.
+Dan’s focus is working with live musicians and organic elements combined with modern synthesis to create evocative score.

 Dan started his professional career as a studio musician in New York City playing keyboards on records, soundtracks, and jingles.
 He found himself composing at many of the sessions he was working on and in 1988, he moved to Los Angeles when he was accepted into USC’s graduate program “Composition for Film and Television”.

 Since that time, Dan has been composing, arranging, and playing on music on countless shows and films.
 He has worked with musicians including James Taylor and Joe Cocker.
 In the early days of his career, Dan worked on the score for films such as Ace Ventura and Mambo Kings, Produced themes and score for Disney and Jim Henson.
 He was signed to Herb Alpert’s publishing company Rondor Music where he was positioned as a film and television composer among some of the world’s top songwriters.

 More recently, Dan wrote and produced the underscore for the PBS series Market Warriors and has contributed to scores for Sixty Days In, Making the Cut with Ray Romano, as well as many other popular shows.
 His work in television underscore also includes one hundred national commercials where he specialized in orchestral and Mancini like underscore on including work for Miller Lite, Got Milk?, Apple Computer, Nike, and Chrysler Motors.